-We arrive in Bangkok and transfer to our comfortable hotel situated on the river.
+We arrive in Bangkok and transfer to our comfortable hotel.
 Welcome dinner and overnight in Bangkok.

 This morning we visit the Grand Palace and the ancient temple of Wat Po, Temple of the Reclining Buddha.
 After lunch, we board our long-tail boats to travel along the Chao Phraya River and the small canals and see how the Thais live on the water, with restaurants, fruit sellers, laundry and even temples all accessible by boat.
 Tonight we fly to Chiang Mai.
 Upon arrival in Chiang Mai we transfer to our hotel.

 Chiang Mai has a striking mountain backdrop, over 300 temples and a quaint historical aura.
 It is also a modern, friendly, internationally flavored city with much to offer the visitor.
 Food, accommodation and shopping are all top quality and the nights are relatively cool.
 Our lunch will include Northern Thai specialties.
 We will visit a museum dedicated to the hill tribes, as well as visit the beautifully manicured Tweechol Botanical Gardens.
 Overnight in Chiang Mai.

 This morning we will enjoy a nature walk in Doi Suthep National Park which is home to over 300 bird species and 2000 species of ferns and flowering plants.
 The highest peak in the park is Doi Pui which tops off at 1,685 meters (5,528 feet), making it the eighth highest mountain in Thailand.
 We will have lunch at a local restaurant and the afternoon will be at leisure to explore Chiang Mai.
 Perhaps try your hand at bargaining in the many shops and stalls.
 Overnight in Chiang Mai.

 Day 5: Chiang Rai